 13. Collaborate with influencers

 Social media platforms, especially Instagram and YouTube, have made it possible to find new ways to target customers through influencers.
 Partnering with influencers is one of the most common holiday marketing strategies for global brands.
 Particularly in December, influencers tend to post a lot about the holiday season and often organize their own contests, such as an Online Advent Calendar.
 How about collaborating with an influencer by sponsoring one of your products for the advent calendar giveaway.
-In return, you will increase exposure, and reach new audiences.
-Collaborating with influencers, especially before and during the holiday season will help you increase your website traffic, boost your sales and drive your holiday marketing ROI.

 14. Use User-Generated Content